RxSight™ Light Adjustable Lens - FAQs

 If there is a window or possible direct sunlight in your shower, please wear the UV-blocking glasses in the shower.
 If there is no direct sunlight, you do not need to wear your UV-blocking glasses when you shower.
 However, please put them on immediately afterwards.

-Your eye doctor will advise you when you can return to sports.
+Our Newsom Eye team will advise you when you can return to sports-related activities.
 Your return to more impactful activities may need to be delayed until all light treatments are complete to guarantee a stable Light Adjustable Lens for light treatments.

 Travel is not impacted.
-Be sure to remember all of your UV-blocking glasses and wear at all times.
-Be particularly diligent in protecting the eyes from UV sources in unfamiliar environment.
+Please remember to bring all of your UV-blocking glasses and wear them at all times.
+Also, be particularly diligent in protecting the eyes from UV sources in an unfamiliar environment.

-Work is not impacted, unless your profession puts you at a higher risk of UV exposure.
-Please remember to wear your UV-blocking glasses at work until you are told by your eye doctor that it is no longer necessary.
+Work is not impacted unless your profession puts you at a higher risk of UV exposure.
+Please remember to wear your UV-blocking glasses at work until you are told by your Newsom Eye doctor that it is no longer necessary.